BA Vanderbilt University, 2010

 PhD University of South Carolina, 2016

-Douglas Page is a visiting assistant professor at Gettysburg College.
+Douglas Page is an assistant professor at Gettysburg College.
 He researches the political consequences of discrimination and violence, and he focuses on topics of gender and sexuality in Europe.
 He received his Ph.D. in political science from the University of South Carolina in 2016.

-His research is published or forthcoming in the American Political Science Review, Journal of Conflict Resolution, European Journal of Political Research, Public Opinion Quarterly, Political Research Quarterly, Political Behavior (twice), Electoral Studies, Political Psychology, Journal of Common Market Studies, Political Studies Review, Journal of European Integration, and the Oxford Research Encyclopedia of Politics.
+His research is published or forthcoming in the American Political Science Review, Social Forces, Journal of Conflict Resolution, European Journal of Political Research, Public Opinion Quarterly, Political Research Quarterly, Political Behavior (twice), Electoral Studies, Political Psychology, Journal of Common Market Studies, Political Studies Review, Journal of European Integration, and the Oxford Research Encyclopedia of Politics.
 His Political Behavior article, “When do voters support the European Union’s involvement in gay rights?”, won the 2017 Cynthia Weber Best Paper Award from the Sexuality and Politics Section of the American Political Science Association.
 See his CV here.

 He has taught the following courses: Controversies in the Politics of Europe, Introduction to the European Union, Comparative Politics Capstone/Senior Research, Political Science Research Methods, Introduction to Comparative Politics, American Politics, and the Politics of National and International Courts.